An Information-Theoretic Perspective on Successive Cancellation List Decoding and Polar Code Design: Simulation Results

-Finally, Fig.~\ref{fig:performance_dynamic} compares the ML decoding performance of Code-$1$ designed in Section~\ref{sec:numerical_awgn} to that of the RM$(4,9)$ and a random instance from $\ensemble(4,9)$ by using SCI decoder.
-We declare an error whenever the linear system corresponding to the channel output does not provide a unique solution.
+Finally, Fig.~\ref{fig:performance_dynamic} compares the ML decoding performance of Code-$1$ designed in Section~\ref{sec:numerical_awgn} to that of the RM$(4,9)$ and a random instance from $\ensemble(4,9)$ \ed{under} SCI \ed{decoding}.\footnote{\ed{Note that the performance for the $(512,256)$ RM and dRM codes were also provided in \cite{CNP20}.
+Here, we provide the performance curve for an exemplary construction in addition to Fig. \ref{fig:inac_evo_RM_vs_design}, which illustrate the competitive performance of Code-$1$ for wide range of erasure probabilities while requiring much smaller subspace dimensions under SCI decoding with consolidations (or list lengths under SCL decoding) to achieve ML decoding.}} We declare an error whenever the linear system corresponding to the channel output does not provide a unique solution.
 The code performs as well as the RM$(4,9)$ code for frame error rates equal to $10^{-5}$ or higher with much lower average subspace dimension during decoding as illustrated in Fig.~\ref{fig:inac_evo_RM_vs_design}.
-Thus, we can match random code performance (like d-RM) down to the block error rate of $10^{-4}$ while performing well with smaller number of inactivations (i.e., shorter list sizes).
-For block error rate of $10^{-5}$ or less, it experiences more severe error floor compared to the RM$(4,9)$ code.
-The Singleton bound (SB) \cite{Singleton64} and the Berlekamp's random coding bound (BRCB) \cite{Berlekamp80} are provided as reference.
+Thus, we can match random code performance (like \own{\ac{dRM}}) down to the \own{\ac{BLER}} of $10^{-4}$ while performing well with smaller number of inactivations (i.e., shorter list sizes).
+For \own{\ac{BLER}} of $10^{-5}$ or less, it experiences more severe error floor compared to the RM$(4,9)$ code.
+The Singleton bound~\cite{Singleton64} and the Berlekamp's random coding \own{(BRC)} bound~\cite{Berlekamp80} are provided as reference.